 Advanced Anatomy Training Course

 * This course qualifies for 100 hours continuing-education credit toward Yoga Alliance 500- and Centered Yoga 1100-hour training certification.
-A 100-hour certificate will be issued upon completion.

 About the Training Course

 This continuing education course will teach you how to use Ayurveda, the oldest system of medicine, and modern Nutrition to understand how food and nutrition impacts yogic practices, physical and mental health, and can prevent illness.

 The content will include, although not be limited to the following areas:

 - You are what you eat:" The formation of the tissues and basic anatomy in Ayurveda contrasted with how we break down, store and absorb food on a cellular level.

 - Each individual is unique" Ayurveda's constitutional theory, deconstructing each dosha and relating it to metabolic functioning.

 - The five elements" in ayurveda, and their chemical composition in the body.
 How this can be observed bodily states such as inflammation, weight gain, auto-immune disorders and the aging process.